veloren/book/src/contributors/translators/weblate-admin.md

 [IANA Language Subtag Registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry)

-Veloren uses a key-value system to translate content.
-Files use the [Fluent localization format](https://projectfluent.org) (`.ftl`).
-Check examples at the main page and the [syntax guide](https://projectfluent.org/fluent/guide/).

 They must be formatted in UTF-8, without [BOM](https://en.wikipedia.org/wiki/Byte_order_mark).
 Each language directory contains a `_manifest.ron` file with a metadata section, font settings that will be used in the game and a `convert_utf8_to_ascii` option,